lokalise/python-lokalise-api/docs/api/keys.rst

   :param dict params: Request parameters
   :return: Collection of keys

+This endpoint also supports cursor pagination which is now a recommended approach, especially for fetching large amounts of data.
+Please `learn more in the docs <https://python-lokalise-api.readthedocs.io/en/latest/api/getting-started#cursor-pagination>`_.

 Please note that this endpoint should not be treated as a content delivery network for your language files.
 It means that you should not perform a new request to this endpoint with every website/app visitor.
 Instead, fetch this endpoint from time to time, store the result locally and serve your visitors with static files/your database content.
 Alternatively, you may use our Amazon S3/Google CloudStorage integrations in automatically upload your language files to a bucket of your choice.

 Example: